ntop/ntopng/doc/src/api/user_scripts/definitions.rst

 The directories contains Lua scripts in a well defined format, which is described below.
 When implementing new alerts, the first thing to do is to define a new alert type, picking an unused ID.
-The available and used IDs can be easily visualized by vising the `/lua/defs_overview.lua` page.
+The available and used IDs can be easily visualized by visiting the `/lua/defs_overview.lua` page.

 Alert Definition
 ----------------